This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 These are just a few examples of mistakes medical professionals can make that have long-lasting, devastating consequences for babies and families.

-Reasons to File an Infant Brain Damage Lawsuit
+Why Should I File an Infant Brain Damage Lawsuit?

 Many parents struggling to accept that their child has had a brain injury find that a lawsuit is the furthest thing from their minds.
 It is crucial to think about, though.